yuede/yuede.github.io/_pages/about.md

 News
 ======

+[Feb.
+2024] : Our paper on computing Graph Neural Networks (GNNs) on GPUs is accepted to ACM TOPC.
+Congrats to the team!

+[Jan.
+2024] : Our paper on smart home IoT system security collaborating with Dr. Xiaojiang Du has been accepted to ICC 2024.
+Congrats to the team!

 [Jan.
 2024] : Welcome four new Ph.D. students, Joseph Caldwell, Shanchao Li, Paul Phillips, and Yang Cheng.

 [Dec.
 2023] : Our paper on protecting workers’ location privacy via Geo-obfuscation is accepted to [EDBT \'24](https://dastlab.github.io/edbticdt2024/).
 Congrats to Dr. Qiu and Sourabh!